Automatic watch: Preventing overwinding

-Slipping spring or "bridle"
+Slipping spring or bridle

-The "slipping mainspring" device was patented by Adrien Philippe, one of the founders of Patek Philippe, on 16 June 1863, long before self-winding wristwatches.
+The slipping mainspring device was patented by Adrien Philippe, one of the founders of Patek Philippe, on 16 June 1863, long before self-winding wristwatches.
 In an ordinary watch mainspring barrel, the outer end of the spiral mainspring is attached to the inside of the barrel.
-In the slipping barrel, the mainspring is attached to a circular steel expansion spring, often called the 'bridle', which presses against the inside wall of the barrel, which has serrations or notches to hold it.
+In the slipping barrel, the mainspring is attached to a circular steel expansion spring, often called the bridle, which presses against the inside wall of the barrel, which has serrations or notches to hold it.

 As long as the mainspring is less than fully wound, the bridle holds the mainspring by friction to the barrel wall, allowing the mainspring to be wound.
 When the mainspring reaches full wind, its force is stronger than the bridle spring, and further winding pulls the bridle loose from the notches and it simply slides along the wall, preventing the mainspring from being wound further.
 The bridle must grip the barrel wall with just the right force to allow the mainspring to wind fully but not overwind.
-If it grips too loosely, the bridle will begin to slip before the mainspring is fully wound, a defect known as 'mainspring creep' which results in a shortened reserve power time.
+If it grips too loosely, the bridle will begin to slip before the mainspring is fully wound, a defect known as mainspring creep which results in a shortened reserve power time.

 A further advantage of this device is that the mainspring cannot be broken by excessive manual winding.
-This feature is often described in watch company advertising as an "unbreakable mainspring".
+This feature is often described in watch company advertising as an unbreakable mainspring.

 History

 Pocket watches

 The earliest reference to self-winding watches is at the end of 1773 when a newspaper reported that Joseph Tlustos had invented a watch that did not need to be wound.
 But his idea was probably based on the myth of perpetual motion, and it is unlikely that it was a practical solution to the problem of self-winding watches.
 In 1776 Joseph Gallmayr also stated that he had made a self-winding watch, but there is no evidence to support this claim.

 The earliest credible evidence for a successful design is the watch made by the Swiss watchmaker Abraham-Louis Perrelet, who lived in Le Locle.
-In late 1776 or early 1777, he invented a self-winding mechanism for pocket watches using an oscillating weight inside the watch that moved up and down.
+In late 1776 or early 1777, he invented a self-winding mechanism for pocket watches but the original reports make no mention of the mechanism used, although later evidence could point to a side weight type.
 The Geneva Society of Arts, reporting on this watch in 1777, stated that 15 minutes walking was necessary to fully wind the watch.

 In 1777 Abraham-Louis Breguet also became interested in the idea, and his first attempts led him to make a self-winding mechanism with a barrel remontoire.
 Although a successful design, it was too complex and expensive for it to be manufactured and sold.